Screamadelica: Music

 When asked what his influences were for Screamadelica, singer Bobby Gillespie said that Primal Scream were like a rock'n'roll band who had quite diverse taste.
 Many genres interested them like free jazz, funk, soul, country, blues, electronic music, post-punk, ambient music and psychedelic music from the 1960s.
 When naming the post-punk bands he listened to during his formative years, he explained: "a lot of those ideas are entrenched in Primal Scream, and maybe the last great rock bands were Siouxsie and the Banshees, the Buzzcocks and Joy Division. [...]
 The ideas in the music and the lyrics for those three bands completely influenced Primal Scream".
 Screamadelica was also influenced by the Beach Boys' album Pet Sounds (1966).
 Gillespie says that after discovering the album, their songs became much softer.
 Gillespie has also cited Nico's album The Marble Index as a major influence when they were making Screamadelica, claiming he "listened to [it] all the time."
 The band were also "big fans of '70s reggae and dub.
 These 12” sounded like dub records".
 Ben Cardew of Pitchfork assessed: "Its ragtag bag of influences meant Screamadelica sounded a lot like many people, but no one sounded quite like Screamadelica, an album both ahead of its time and light years ahead of the rock/dance curve."

 Artwork

 The album cover for Screamadelica was painted by Creation Records' in-house artist Paul Cannell.
-Cannell was inspired by a damp water spot he'd seen on the Creation Records offices ceiling after taking LSD.
+Cannell was inspired by a damp water spot he had seen on the Creation Records offices ceiling after taking LSD.

 Screamadelica was among ten album covers chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.

 The artwork also inspired a Fender Stratocaster for the album's 30th anniversary.